Wednesday, October 07, 2020

 We return to Sintra today to check a couple more places off our list.
 We are slowly visiting palácios further and further west of the train station and have reached the practical limit of things trains, feet, and tuk-tuks can reach.
 Our friends take us by car today, so we can go as far west as we like (or as our good friends are graciously willing to take us).
 In this case, it's as far west as possible while staying on continental Europe: Cabo da Roca.
 This translates roughly to "the sea cliffs", and my mind stretches back to a neighborhood in San Francisco, where the city breaks down to sandy paths, on a sliver of very expensive real estate just west of the Golden Gate.
 It's the edge of the world.

-Today's intended destination is the Convento dos Capuchos de Santa Cruz, which was founded in 1560 by D. Álvaro de Castro.
-José Saramago wrote wistfully of it in his Journey to Portugal – a volume that forms the core of the list I've created in my phone app.
+Today's intended destination is the Convento dos Capuchos de Santa Cruz, which was founded in 1560 by Dom Álvaro de Castro.
+José Saramago wrote wistfully of it in his Journey to Portugal – a volume that forms the core of the list on my iPhone's Maps app.
 According to Saramago, the immense riches contained in Pena, Regaleira, and Monserrate are only possible because of the offsetting poverty and penance in the Convento:

 As for putting words together, remember how Philip II did so when he boasted that the sun never set on the lands he governed, and then went on to say that his kingdoms contained the richest and poorest convents in the world: the Escorial and the Capuchin one at Sintra?
 But Philip II had everything: the greatest wealth and the worst poverty, which naturally enough meant he could choose.
 Kings have the strange privilege of being praiseworthy either way: when they enjoy the wealth that goes with their station, or when they are poor, like all those they never bothered to help.
 What they sought for the peace of their souls was to be able to go and drop in on poverty whenever they wanted to, by coming to visit the friars.